 Passenger journeys on Luas services operated by Transdev Dublin Light Rail Limited have largely followed the pattern of other operators with patronage trending upwards until 2019.
 Increased patronage on this mode was aided by the opening of extensions to both the Green Line and the Red Line between December 2009 and July 2011.
 The upward trend in patronage was to continue until 2019, where a 15.6% increase saw 48.3 million passenger journeys.
-The opening of Luas CrossCity on December 9, 2017, along with the introduction of new extended trams on the Green Line in 2019, significantly boosted passenger capacity and influenced the growth in passenger journeys.
-However, the pandemic caused a severe 60.3% decline in 2020 as public transport use was restricted to essential travel only.
-In 2021, light rail services saw a modest recovery of 1.6%.
-The rebound accelerated in 2022, with a notable 98.5% increase in patronage as the capital emerged from lockdowns.
-This positive trend continued into 2023, with a further 24.7% increase from the previous year. bringing light rail services back to 99.7% of the peak levels recorded in 2019.
+The opening of Luas CrossCity on 9th December 2017 undoubtedly influenced the growth of passenger journeys, combined with the introduction of new extended trams on the Green Line in 2019, providing extra passenger capacity.
+Like other operators, however, the pandemic in 2020 resulted in a steep decline in passenger numbers of 60.3% in 2020, as passengers were advised to avoid public transport unless for essential purposes, with figures for 2021 resulting in a marginal return to light rail services of 1.6%.
+In line with that seen on heavy rail services, light rail services seen a marked return to growth in 2022 as the capital emerged from sustained periods of lockdown in early 2022, with the second highest annual growth of 98.5%.